 Ginger was an inspiring example of true strength, dignity and grace.
 She was a women with a big heart, the kindest of words, and genuine beauty inside and out.
 Ginger was very much of a loving, caring and kind, daughter, sister, mother and grandmother.
 She undoubtedly changed this world with her presence and will be deeply missed.

 There will be a memorial service held on Saturday July 27, 2019 at Bullock Mortuary, at 12:00 pm.

-To send flowers to Ginger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ginger L. Albers, please visit our floral store.